DanWBR/dwsim/PlatformFiles/Common/readme.txt

 Version 5.2

-- [NEW] DWSIM Inspector - Understand the models behind the simulation
+- [NEW] Solution Inspector - Understand the models behind the simulation
 - [NEW] Cross-Platform UI Enhancements: Drag-and-Drop to Add Flowsheet Objects, Object Property Editor Panels and much more
+- [NEW] Added support for Touch Bar on MacBook Pro 2016/2017 models
+- [NEW] Enhanced support for High DPI displays
+- [NEW] Added suppor for neutral compounds on HetCat Reaction Expressions
+- [NEW] Exposed Pipe Segment calculation results to analysis tools
+- [NEW] Added support for Classic UI on macOS (work in progress)
 - [CHG] Updated the target version of .NET Framework to v4.7.1
-- [CHG] macOS (OS X) version doesn't require the Mono Framework to be installed anymore
+- [CHG] Removed dependency of Mono Framework from macOS (OS X) version
 - [FIX] Fixed Flash Algorithm temperature limits
 - [FIX] Fixed Equilibrium Reactor calculation restart
+- [FIX] Fixed issues with Petroleum Characterization Utilities

 Version 5.1 Update 12